Winter DormancyDecember-February (May-Jul)

 Veraison is uneven (different degrees of ripeness) and the berries exposed to more sun and light get a head start.

-The main factors are: phenolic maturity (skin thickness, berry texture, seed and stem color: green to brown), optimal sugar, pH and acidity levels, optimal ripeness, wine style, weather forecasts, etc.
+The main factors are: maturity (skin thickness, berry texture, seed and stem color), optimal PH, sugar and acidity levels, optimal ripeness, wine style, weather forecasts, etc.